duykhoa/ptstore/README.md

 # ptstore

-store pt stories to analytic
+This tiny repository uses `tracker_api` gem to retrieve and store PT stories in local storage.

+More information will come after Hacktoberfest